DreymaR/BigBagKbdTrixTMK/README.md

 TODO:
 -----
-- Should the Sym mod be made a layout option (it should not affect Extend!)?
+- The Sym mod should be made a layout option (it should not affect Extend!)?
 One for non-Wide and one for Wide, then.
-- Nuke the Workman entry!!!
-A worthy candidate to take its place might be Canary or something?
+- It'll be many combos with Curl+Sym.
+Choose just a few, like {C,CA,CAWS}?
+- Make two different Extend bottom rows depending on CURLMOD setting
 - How hard would it be to port this to QMK?
 Would that work for the Hasu device?

 DONE:
 -----
 - Converted the Forum docs to Markdown+HTML and added them to this repo in a docs folder.
+- Nuked that accursed old Workman entry.
+The Canary layout constitutes a far more worthy replacement.

 [TMKG]: https://github.com/tmk/tmk_keyboard (Hasu's TMK repository on GitHub)
 [DBBU]: http://forum.colemak.com/viewtopic.php?id=2158 (DreymaR's Big Bag of Keyboard Tricks - USB edition)